-- Forms must be in 2-per page format.
-That is, two W2’s (or 1099’s) are printed on each 8-1/2 x 11 sheet of paper.
+- Forms must be in 2-per page format for the W2 and 1099-MISC, and 3-per page for the 1099-NEC.
+That is, two or three statements are printed on each 8-1/2 x 11 sheet of paper.
 The lines and boxes must be preprinted on the forms.
 Do NOT purchase blank forms.

 - Purchase forms from your local office supply store or, for guaranteed compatibility, contact Dynamic Systems.